jumpnow/jumpnowtek-site/_posts/2016-08-30-Qt5-and-QML-Development-with-the-Raspberry-Pi.md

 You can find [instructions here][yocto-jumpnow-build] and [download images here][jumpnow-build-download].

 I recommend you build your own images though.
-Mine only contain packages that seem interesting to me.
+The *meta-rpi* images contain packages that are interesting to me.

 On these systems Qt5 has been configured to use the use the [EGLFS platform plugin][qpa-eglfs].
-This means only one GUI process at a time, but that's typical for products I help develop.
+This means only one full-screen GUI process at a time, but that's fairly typical for the embedded products I work on.

 The majority of the system is from the latest stable branch of Yocto, currently 2.1.1, the `[krogoth]` branch.

 I am using the `[master]` branch of [meta-qt5][meta-qt5] because it uses Qt 5.7 and has the build patches for OpenGL from the [RPi userland][rpi-userland] package.

-Here's a sample of what's currently installed on my `qt5-images`
+Here's a sample of the Qt stuff currently installed on my `qt5-images`

     root@rpi3:~# g++ --version
     g++ (GCC) 5.3.0